pcaston/OpenPeerPower.github.io/source/_docs/configuration/splitting_configuration.markdown

 redirect_from: /topics/splitting_configuration/
 ---

-So you've been using Home Assistant for a while now and your `configuration.yaml` file brings people to tears or you simply want to start off with the distributed approach, here's how to split the `configuration.yaml` into more manageable (read: humanly readable) pieces.
+So you've been using Open Peer Power for a while now and your `configuration.yaml` file brings people to tears or you simply want to start off with the distributed approach, here's how to split the `configuration.yaml` into more manageable (read: humanly readable) pieces.

 First off, several community members have sanitized (read: without API keys/passwords etc) versions of their configurations available for viewing, you can see a list of them [here](/cookbook/#example-configurationyaml).